How to Use The Art of War in Your Business: Strategies for Success

 If you want to use The Art of War in your business as a tool to develop a winning strategy, here are some ideas for the next steps:

 1. Make a list of the principles in this article.
-Line up elements of your existing plan as well as ideas you have that can be added to your plan to ensure that you are employing strategies that are aligned with The Art of War.
+Line up elements of your existing plan and ideas you have that can be added to it to ensure that you are employing strategies aligned with The Art of War.

 2. Run a strategy development conference.
-Use ideation sessions, breakout groups, creativity sprints, design thinking sessions, and other tools that will help you come up with interesting and effective strategy concepts that exploit your strengths while targeting the weaknesses of your competition.
+Use ideation sessions, breakout groups, creativity sprints, design thinking sessions, and other tools to help you develop interesting and effective strategy concepts that exploit your strengths while targeting the weaknesses of your competition.

 3. Conduct a wargame session.
-Wargames can help you anticipate the likely actions and reactions of your adversaries as you operate and execute your plans.
-Often business plans are very inwardly focused and fail to fully anticipate the actions of other participants in your market.
+Wargames can help you anticipate your adversaries' likely actions and reactions as you operate and execute your plans.
+Often, business plans are very inwardly focused and fail to anticipate the actions of other participants in your market fully.

-4. Engage a strategy consultant to help you identify the strengths and weaknesses of your business and those of your competition, ideate strategy concepts to exploit those insights, and help you implement deception, surprise, and a plan of attack that will help you win.
+4. Engage a strategy consultant to help you identify your business's and your competition's strengths and weaknesses, ideate strategy concepts to exploit those insights, and implement deception, surprise, and a plan of attack to help you win.

 5. Continue to read and study The Art of War and other materials that explain the principles of conflict, competition, strategy, and execution.